AHolwell/HomeLINK/README.md

 ##### Compute - API Gateway + Lambdas

 Each endpoint only needs to run a small bit of logic, validate the request and execute the change in the database.
 Such small snippets are perfect for lambdas.
-Further the asyncrhnous, idempotent, and scalable nature of lambdas is a good fit for the IoT environment.
+Further the asyncrhonous, idempotent, and scalable nature of lambdas is a good fit for the IoT environment.

 Further a RESTful API through API Gateway was a suitable approach for the asynchronous communication and operations.